-While becoming an employer of choice may seem like an uphill battle, it is a necessary one for all involved—skilled clinicians seeking employment, clients, patients and families seeking quality care and services, and for organizations like yours seeking a solid foothold in the future of healthcare.
+While becoming a workplace of choice may seem like an uphill battle, it is a necessary one for all involved—skilled clinicians seeking employment, clients, patients and families seeking quality care and services, and for organizations like yours seeking a solid foothold in the future of healthcare.

 Your staff is your greatest asset.
 They’re the glue keeping your organization together, working hard to care for your patients and clients.
 However, high caseloads, stressful environments and skill gaps often make retaining your staff hard to do.